byronbytes/Tasks/README.md

 **Tasks** is an application which improves computer performance. **Tasks** has an advanced cleanup tool, allowing you to clean application, cache files as well as manage browser extensions, clear cookies and remove bloatware.
 Tasks also feature a startup manager, letting you control programs that run on startup.

+### Intentions
+We aim to make a lightweight, free, intuitive and responsive cleaning tool.
+We believe that computer performance is crucial and does not include any hidden paywalls in the application.

 ## Installation
 1. You will need to install [.NET Core](https://dotnet.microsoft.com/download).
 (If .NET Core is not installed, it will prompt you on opening Tasks.)
 2. Download Tasks from the **Releases** tab.